-Calculate the value of the resistance in the normal conducting range, R_N , from the recorded quasiparticle I-V characteristic at the lowest temperature.
+Sort the I-V data after the voltage and use the current average for measurements with the same voltage value.
+Calculate the value of the resistance in the normal tunneling range, R_N , from the recorded quasiparticle I-V characteristic at the lowest temperature.
 From the I-V characteristic recorded without a magnetic field, determine the critical current I_C (use SCF = 0.8) and compare it to the value calculated from eqn (13).
 How do you explain a possible deviation?

-Determine the value of $2\Delta(T)$ using the voltages U{gap} , for each temperature and fit the data to the theoretical curve.
-Determine $2\Delta{Niob}(0)$. in meV and the critical temperature from the fit.
-Compare the result to the literature value for niobium and check whether the established value of $2\Delta{Niob}(0)$ fits the prediction for the energy gap made by BCS theory.
+After sufficient smoothing of the data, determine the numerical derivative of the current.
+Use the maxima of the derivative to determine the gap voltage.
+Determine the value of $2\Delta(T)$ using the voltages U{qap} , for each temperature and fit the data to the theoretical curve.
+Determine $2\Delta{Niob}(0)$.

+in meV and the critical temperature from the fit.
+Niobium films have a Tc of about 9.2K.
+Discuss possible reasons if your value differs.
+Check whether the established value of $2\Delta{Niob}(0)$ fits the prediction for the energy gap made by BCS theory.